matthewsalan/matthewsalan.github.io/about.md

 At the moment I am in the process of a career change.
 I'm moving into the web development field and attending The Iron Yard (learning Ruby on Rails) here in Atlanta now.
 After that, I'll keep you updated.
 I would love an apprenticeship or mentorship after graduating!
 I am super excited about this journey.
 I've always loved tech and have used a computer since a young age.
 Back then, computers were not very prevalent (fond memories of the Apple II go here...).
 I was fortunate to attend an elementary school which had a big computer lab, and the Sega Genesis, Dreamcast, PS1 & 2, and Xbox 360 have been with me throughout!
 Does that make me a jock/nerd?
 I do love Star Trek and Star Wars, I even tried to play Magic at one point.

-In short, I am a: newbie web developer, bartender, Liverpool FC fan (YNWA!!), reformed recording engineer, lover of tech, brother, uncle, introvert, Scorpio, gym rat!
+TL;DR, I am a: newbie web developer, bartender, Liverpool FC fan (YNWA!!), reformed recording engineer, lover of tech, brother, uncle, introvert, Scorpio, gym rat!